-A front-wheel skid (more likely in a front-wheel drive car and also known as under-steer) either occurs under heavy breaking, where the front wheels lock up, or when trying to take a corner too quickly for the road conditions.
+A front-wheel skid (more likely in a front-wheel drive car and also known as understeer) either occurs under heavy breaking, where the front wheels lock up, or when trying to take a corner too quickly for the road conditions.

 How to react

-With a rear-wheel skid, you need to steer into it for example, if you go round a corner and the car slides out to the right you need to carefully steer right towards the skid to counteract the effect.
-In both cases remove your feet from the pedals in order to allow engine braking to take effect.
+With a rear-wheel skid, you need to steer into it.
+For example, if you go round a corner and the car slides out to the right you need to carefully steer right towards the skid to counteract the effect.
+Don't brake as this can make the situation worse.

 Brakes and tyres are less effective on wet or icy roads, so bad weather conditions dramatically increase your chances of skidding.
 Avoidance is your best plan.
 If a forecaster predicts extreme weather conditions, don’t travel unless it’s absolutely essential.

 Keeping your car in a top mechanical state will help guard against skidding.
 Don’t allow your tyres to become worn, do ensure your brakes are working effectively and check the tyre air pressure weekly.

 A vehicle fitted with an ABS (Anti-lock Braking System) or ESC (Electronic Stability Control) system will help prevent skidding, but you should also fully understand how to control the car yourself.
 Gentle manoeuvres, with smooth movements and no sudden braking, acceleration or sharp steering are the key to safe driving.